 The Schumacher Center for a New Economics employs the term “local currencies” to refer to place-based monetary tools for building sustainable local economies.
 Other terms that have arisen include “complementary currencies,” “community currencies,” and sometimes “alternative currencies.”
 These local currencies take many forms.

-In the 1800’s nearly all commercial banks in the United States issued their own individual currencies at the point of making "productive" loans to businesses.
-Typically a productive loan is made for purchase of equipment (machinery, tools, supplies) that will result in an increased availability or goods in the economy.
-In this way local banks determined the amount and kind of credit needed to stimulate business development in each particular region.
+In the 1800s nearly all commercial banks in the United States issued their own individual currencies at the point of making “productive” loans to businesses.
+Typically, a productive loan is made for the purchase of equipment (machinery, tools, supplies) that will result in an increased availability of goods in the economy.
+The upshot of such a disciplined issuing policy is a currency that holds its value.
+Local issue meant that it was local bankers who determined the amount and kind of credit needed to stimulate business development in each particular region.

 Read Ralph Borsodi’s “Inflation and The Coming Keynesian Catastrophe: The Story of the Exeter Experiments With Constants” to learn more about the “Constant”.

-In 1991, Paul Glover organized a local currency for his hometown of Ithaca, New York, that used paper notes for trade of local goods and services.
-The notes were denominated in hours of labor (equivalent to the average hourly wage for Ithaca or $10).
-To begin circulation, Ithaca Hours were issued to owners or small businesses willing to accept the notes in trade for goods and services.
-Paul's concept was that Hours would be backed by the future productivity of those to whom they were issued and so Hours would maintain a strong value independent of the fluctuation in federal dollars.
+In 1991, after researching local currency issue at the Schumacher Center’s Library, including long conversations with Bob Swann, Paul Glover organized a local currency for his hometown of Ithaca, New York.
+This currency used paper notes for the trade of local goods and services, and the notes were denominated in hours of labor (equivalent to the average hourly wage for Ithaca or $10).
+To begin circulation, Ithaca Hours were given in amounts of 4 hours to owners or small businesses willing to accept the notes in trade for goods and services.
+Paul’s concept was that Hours would be backed by the future productivity of those to whom they were issued and so Hours would maintain a strong value independent of the fluctuation in federal dollars.

-Over the next decade, Hours programs spread in over 50 communities throughout the United States and Canada engaging citizens in the discussion or creating their own regional monetary systems.
+Over the next decade, Hours programs spread in over 50 communities throughout the United States and Canada engaging citizens in the discussion of creating their own regional monetary systems.
 Of these start-ups only a few are still running.
-Ithaca Hours continues to grow, having developed several new initiatives including a local health insurance program and exceptional collaboration with Alternatives Credit Union that otters an optional Hours account.

 One factor in the attrition of Hours programs is that community groups failed to anticipate the start-up time and costs involved in promoting and sustaining a new currency issue.